ouspg/ouspg.github.io/content/guides/laboratories/index.md

 date: 2023-02-22
 lastmod: 2023-02-22
 showDateUpdated: true
-showDate: false
+showDate: true
 showAuthor: false
-showEdit: false
+showEdit: true
 showPagination: true
 showTableOfContents: true
-showReadingTime: false
+showReadingTime: true
-showBreadcrumbs: false
+showBreadcrumbs: true
 showTableOfContents: true
 ---

+Work in progress.
+Don't care.

-Laboratory assignments utilize a set of various tools and also handle potentially malicious files in Lab 3.
-Thus it is recommended to handle files in an isolated environment, or at least the execution of tools happens in an isolated environment at some level.
+Laboratory assignments utilise a set of various tools and also handle potentially malicious files  on some cases.

 A straightforward solution for this is pre-configured virtual machines - if you have enough disk space and performance on your computer to use them.
 For Windows users - this is the most convenient way.